Brown Long-Eared Bats (Plecotus auritus)

 Panel Style Roost

 Another type of mitigation is a panel-style roost.
 This can be installed into the loft space when dealing with a non-maternity colony of brown long-eared bats.
-A space with an approximate surface area of 1 square metre can be created between the rafters and separated from the rest of the loft space with plywood or hard wood boards.
+A space with an approximate surface area of 1 square metre can be created between the rafters and separated from the rest of the loft space with plywood or hardwood boards.
 It is not possible for the bats to access the roof space from inside the panel-roost.
 Appropriately designed bat access points lead from the panel roost to the outside of the building.
 This can be a single raised tile, a gap under the ridge tile or access underneath a raised bargeboard.
 Details of different access points are presented in the article about crevice dwelling bats here.
-It is crucial that the roof lining used is made out of bitumen and not breathable membrane.
+It is crucial that the roof lining used is made out of bitumen and not the breathable membrane.

 Eaves Bat Roost

-If a dedicated bat loft is not possible and we are dealing with a non-maternity brown long-eared roost, the third option is to install a roost into the eves.
+If a dedicated bat loft is not possible and we are dealing with a non-maternity brown long-eared roost, the third option is to install a roost into the eaves.
 This option is often used when we are converting a loft into living space.
 In this scenario, the majority of the existing loft space will be lost.
 A chamber or compartment is built at the eaves, extending back under the roof and beyond the cavity wall.
 Bats gain access to the roost via gaps beneath fascias or soffits at the eaves.
 A hatch can be installed in the internal wall of the roost to facilitate monitoring and carry out maintenance.

 A similar option to creating an eaves bat roost is to create a roost along the internal gable end of the building.
 Dependant on the size of the loft, the compartment can have different dimensions (for example, 1m to 3m in length) and extend from the eaves up to the ridge board.
 Access to the roost can be provided via gaps beneath the adjoining fascias or bargeboards.